 Punta Gorda is just over 100 miles from Tampa.
 Bank on about 1.5 hours driving time.

 Like much of Florida’s Gulf Coast, Sarasota is famed for its golden sands touched by warm blue water. also one of the Sunshine State’s most fascinating cultural destinations.
 Famed for John and Mable Ringling Museum of Art and being the historic headquarters of the Ringling Bros.
 Circus, Sarasota is jam-packed with art galleries, museums, and theaters.

 Beach lovers should carve out time for Siesta Key Beach.
 Located on Siesta Key, just south of the city, Siesta Key Beach is one of Sarasota’s most beautiful beaches.
 It’s a popular spot for locals and visitors alike for its fine quartz-like sand and spectacular sunset.

-Nature-lovers shouldn’t miss the chance to take a stroll in Marie Selby Botanical Gardens.
+Nature lovers shouldn’t miss the chance to take a stroll in Marie Selby Botanical Gardens.
 Located along the Gulf waterfront, the 45-acre botanical gardens are quite remarkable and among the top places to see in Sarasota.

-If you decide to stay in Sarasota, the city has a vibrant nightlife.
-And it all starts at sunset with a cocktail.
+If you decide to stay in Sarasota, the city has a vibrant nightlife—and it all starts at sunset with a cocktail.
 Live music, film festivals, and comedy fill the streets of Downtown Sarasota with laughter and song.
 Diners enjoy the warm sea breezes at its outdoor waterfront restaurants and bars.

 Sarasota is just 60 miles from Tampa.
-In good driving conditions, the ride should be not much longer than an hour.
+In good driving conditions, the ride should not be much longer than an hour.